Vaultes/V20x-Phase-1/README.md

 # Rationale

 Audit evidence gathering is a slow, expensive, and error prone process.
 Once gathered evidence must be reviewed, and often regathered adding additional time, cost, and overhead to the process.
-As a State and FedRAMP certified 3PAO that has conducted over 140 cybersecurity audits and assesssments, Vaultes is deeply familiar with these costs and pain.
+As a FedRAMP and StateRAMP Third-Party Assessment Organization (3PAO) that has conducted over 150 cybersecurity audits and assesssments, Vaultes is deeply familiar with these costs and pain.
 We developed V20x to provide a faster, more modern approach to evidence gathering and submission.

 V20x aimed to solve three main problems: